+Basically, many metro networks are based on the WDM architecture.
 In traditional 10G and 40G metro networks, operators choose either passive and fixed-filter technology or ROADM technology to deploy the optical network.
-The fixed-filter metro network delivers low-cost, simple point-to-point connectivity but lack of flexibility and scalability, while a ROADM-based metro network provides easy-to-operate and flexible any-to-any connectivity at a high initial installation cost.
+The fixed-filter metro network delivers low-cost, simple point-to-point connectivity but lacks flexibility and scalability, while a ROADM-based metro network provides easy-to-operate and flexible any-to-any connectivity at a high initial installation cost.

 Here are the main benefits of the 100G metro network with coherent packet-optical technology:

-Higher capacity: the 100G metro network provides 100Gbps per fiber, allowing network operators to meet customers’ need for more bandwidth;
+Higher capacity: The 100G metro network provides 100Gbps per fiber, allowing network operators to meet customers’ need for more bandwidth;

-Cost-efficiency: coherent technology in 100G metro network can help to continually reduce cost per bit via advanced technology innovations;
+Cost-efficiency: Coherent technology in 100G metro network can help to continually reduce cost per bit via advanced technology innovations;

-High competitiveness: the 100G metro network helps to increase the network provider’s competitiveness by doing more with less and the ability to turn up services faster.
+High competitiveness: The 100G metro network helps to increase the network provider’s competitiveness by doing more with less and the ability to turn up services faster.

 Figure 1: 100G Metro Transport Network Sublayers